 Spinal fusion treatment — what are the alternatives?

 Being faced with a decision about spine surgery or spinal fusion can be overwhelming.
 There are several risks with traditional open back fusion that should be weighed against the possible benefits of the surgery.
 As you make this important decision, it is important to be aware of the full range of options available to you, including surgical procedures that can take a less invasive approach.

-A safer, more effective alternative to traditional open back fusion
+An outpatient alternative to traditional open back fusion